-After his ascension into heaven, they “ then returned to Jerusalem with great joy, and they were continually in the temple praising God.
-(Luke 24, 52-52) Their first vibrant proclamation of the gospel takes place in the area of the temple after receiving the Holy Spirit, to the crowds come to Jerusalem for the feast.
-(Acts 1-5)
+At the outset of his ministry in Galilee, Jesus said that his “exodus”– his death and resurrection, must take place in Jerusalem.
+He died and rose again as the Passover was celebrated in the temple.
+(Luke 22:1) His followers prayed in the temple as they waited to be “clothed with power from on high. “ ( Luke 24: 49) After his ascension into heaven, they “ then returned to Jerusalem with great joy, and they were continually in the temple praising God.
+(Luke 24, 52-52) Their first vibrant proclamation of the gospel takes place in the area of the temple after receiving the Holy Spirit.

-Luke’s account of Jesus’ Presentation in the Temple doesn’t dwell on the ritual – he may not know much about it.
-He doesn’t write about what the priest does, or even describe much of what Mary and Joseph do.
+Luke’s account of Jesus’ Presentation in the Temple at his birth initiates this relationship.
+Luke doesn’t dwell on the ritual – he may not know much about it– when Mary and Joseph present the Child.
+He doesn’t give us the name of the priest or describe what Mary and Joseph do.
 At the heart of his story, God reveals himself through the Infant to two elderly Jews, Simeon and Anna, who wait patiently for the Messiah.

 They’ve waited for years, but long waiting has not dulled their eyes.
 Waiting in the temple has made them sharper; they see salvation in this little infant, ” a light of revelation to the gentiles, and the glory of your people Israel.”